-10

-SVKM'S NMIMS Deemed-to-be-University

-School of

-Mumbai

-Sub: Arrived from Partner University Abroa ad as part of Students exchange program

-I, student of

-• has Joined Course atSchool

-through international student exchange program in the semes ster/Trimester

-laid down in the MoU between Partner University and /parents/guardian/family informed about details of my trave stay. ny parents/ guardian.
-I will adhere to the rules and regulations d NMIMS University.
-I undertake to keep my institute rel, my stay and my whereabouts and well-being during my ill not involve or encourage in any activity which may be a during my stay in the country.

-student and treat everyone with dignity and respect.
-I herel Deemed-to-be-University and fulfil my responsibilities as a by declare that I have clearly understood & will follow the n, not adhering to the expected code, I will be liable to suitable ules.

-I hereby agree to abide by the rules and regulations expected during the entire programme.

-Name & Signature of the student Date tte

-Mobile Phone Number: (Self)

-Note:
+То SVKM'S NMIMS Deemed-to-be-University School of Mumbai Sub: Arrived from Partner University Abroad as part of Studer nts exchange program I, studer t ofPartne r University studying Full Time (Course Name) from batch of year have Joined dCourse atSchool through international student exchange program in the semester/Trimester the exchange program of my own will and with the regulations laid down in the MoU between Partner Un/parents/guardian/family informed about details of my stay. versity and NMIMS Uni versity.
+I undertake to keep my institute I will adhere to the local law of the country (India) potential threat to the integrity, safety and solidarity of I promise to uphold the values and honour of the NMI student and treat everyone with dignity and respect.
+I instructions given from time to time and in case of a suitable action as per SVKM'S NMIMS Deemed-to-b hereby declare that I haviolation, not adhering ve clearly understood & will follow the I hereby agree to abide by the rules and regulations ex pected during the entire p orogram.
+Name & Signature of the student Date Mobile Phone Number: (Self) Note:

-Application for availing the facility of a Scribe/Writer during Examinations

-(To be submitted 7 days prior to the commencement of Examination)
+Application for availing the facility of a Scribe/Writer during Examinations (To be submitted 7 days before the commencement of the Examination)